reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 ```

 #### Prepare Return Statement
-A return statement is created with type set to `KCST_Return`, and created a `ScriptWriter` for further processing.
+A return statement is created with type set to `KCST_Return`, and created a `ScriptWriter` for further processing, the `ScriptWriter`.

 ```cpp
 FBlueprintCompiledStatement ReturnStatement;